-Table 21-1, "Environments Supported for BFILE APIs" indicates which programmatic environments are supported for the APIs discussed in this chapter.
+Those programmatic environments that are supported for the APIs are listed in Table 11-1.
 The first column describes the operation that the API performs.
 The remaining columns indicate with Yes or No whether the API is supported in PL/SQL, OCI, COBOL, ProC/C++, and JDBC.